SolaceDev/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 #### Using a Service Type

-[Solace Event Broker services](https://docs.solace.com/Configuring-and-Managing/Default-Port-Numbers.htm#Software) can be exposed using one of the following [Kubernetes service types](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) by specifying the `spec.service.type` parameter:
+[Solace event broker services](https://docs.solace.com/Configuring-and-Managing/Default-Port-Numbers.htm#Software) can be exposed using one of the following [Kubernetes service types](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) by specifying the `spec.service.type` parameter:

 * LoadBalancer (default) - a load balancer, typically externally accessible depending on the K8s provider.
-* NodePort - maps Solace Event Broker services to a port on a Kubernetes node; external access depends on access to the Kubernetes node.
+* NodePort - maps event broker services to a port on a Kubernetes node; external access depends on access to the Kubernetes node.
 * ClusterIP - internal access only from within K8s.

 To support [Internal load balancers](https://kubernetes.io/docs/concepts/services-networking/service/#internal-load-balancer), a provider-specific service annotation can be added by defining the `spec.service.annotations` parameter.